Phil91/horus/README.md

 - [Credits](https://github.com/Phil91/horus#credits)

 ## Outlook

+Horus will be published as a crate soon.

 A lot more providers will be added soon.
 There will be [issues](https://github.com/Phil91/horus/issues) with some future ideas.
 All contributions are appreciated.